 Agencies are to use the Capital Asset Management System (CAMS) for all assets that meet the state's capitalization policy.
-Agencies may use an alternate in-house system provided written approval of OFM Statewide Accounting is obtained prior to initiating acquisition or development of the system.
+Agencies may use an alternate in-house system provided written approval from the Office of Financial Management, Office of the Chief Information Officer (OCIO) is obtained prior to initiating acquisition or development of the system.
 Refer to Subsection 80.30.88.

-For assets defined as small and attractive, agencies may use either CAMS or an alternate in-house system without OFM approval.
+For assets defined as small and attractive, agencies may use either CAMS or an alternate in-house system without OCIO approval.